20 Things Animal Shelters Desperately Need Right Now

 Most pets living in shelters spend 23 hours or more of their time in their kennel, says Hassen-Auerbach.
 That’s a heartbreaking amount of time for pets, especially those who have just lost their family for a variety of reasons.
 “Volunteers provide much needed-exercise, enrichment, and love for dogs and cats and help them find their new homes,” says Hassen-Auerbach.
 Whether it is dog walking, cat enrichment, or even grooming, volunteers lend a hand in providing desperately needed time out of the kennel, socialization, and love.
 More than toys and treats, these are the things your dog really wants from you.

 Fostering animals is the number one need at Lucky Day Animal Rescue of Colorado, a foster-based rescue, but Lucky Day also has a desperate need for volunteers willing to take on office administration tasks.
 Volunteers can offer their occupational skills in bookkeeping, newsletter writing, coordinating adoption events, updating websites, and more.
 Just ask any shelter or rescue if they have a role that needs filling.

 “These volunteers walk with potential adopters through the kennels and provide insight into the unique personalities and assets of each pet housed at the shelter,” explains Gail Lane, Gwinnett County Department of Community Services, Gwinnett County Animal Shelter in Lawrenceville, Georgia.
 And a volunteer can’t provide this valuable insight just by reading an index card—adoption counselors spend time socializing with the animals and provide kennel care with fresh food and water and a clean litter box or kennel.
-Here are 20 things to consider before adopting a dog from a shelter.

 Reduce street cat population